sciZer0/7/v/README.md

 All the fundamental problems of the blockchain industry can be solved only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.

-It is just a matter of time that some initiative group of people will create a blockchain of that sort.
+Of course, it is just a matter of time that some initiative group of people will create a blockchain of that sort.

 <p>&nbsp</p>

-*Additionally, I have a lot of other ideas — incl. ideas about DeFi in general, plus specifically, about stablecoins, exchanges, bridges, and also about tokenized commits (tokenized code).*
+*Additionally, there is a lot of other ideas — incl. ideas about DeFi in general, plus specifically, about stablecoins, exchanges, bridges, and also about tokenized commits (tokenized code).*

+The Initiative Group, up to 30 people, is being formed up to start the Vote DAO on the Solana blockchain.